Edit Page

 max-failed-attempts: 5

-# this requires that header beeing set by the proxy, dangerous otherwise
+# this requires that header being set by the proxy, dangerous otherwise

 trust-x-forwarded-for: false